ChainLaunch

 Check Fabric

-# List nodes
+# List all nodes

 curl -s -u admin:admin123 http://localhost:8100/api/v1/nodes | python3 -m json.tool

-# Check channel
+# Check the channel

 curl -s -u admin:admin123 http://localhost:8100/api/v1/networks | python3 -m json.tool